On the Limiting Shape of Young Tableaux Associated With Inhomogeneous Random Words

-Now, (\ref{AlphaBeta}) holds true with $\al$ replaced by $\al_N$ or $\beta_N$.
+Now, (\ref{AlphaBeta}) holds true with $\al$ replaced by $\al_n$ or $\beta_n$.
 Finally, (\ref{ConvGrowing}) follows from (\ref{dePoissonShape2}) by letting $d_1\rightarrow \infty$. $\Box$

-\begin{remk} \begin{itemize} \item[(i)] The convergence results in Theorem \ref{theoTracyWidom} are obtained by taking successive limits, i.e., first in $N$ and then in $M$.
-For uniform finite alphabets, in which case $d_1=M$, Johansson [\ref{Joha2}] had previously obtained the convergence, towards $F_1$, for the length of the longest increasing subsequence, via a careful analysis of corresponding Kernel and methods of orthogonal polynomials.
-His results, which are for simultaneous limits, require $(\ln N)^{3/2}/M\rightarrow 0$ and $\sqrt{N}/M\rightarrow\infty$.
-Also in the uniform case, under the assumption $M=o\left(N^{3/7}(\ln N)^{-6/7}\right)$, the convergence result (\ref{ConvGrowing}) is obtained in [\ref{BrHo}] for simultaneous limits, via Gaussian approximation and a method originating in Baik and Suidan [\ref{BaSu}] and Bodineau and Martin [\ref{BoMa}].
-Non-uniform results are also given in [\ref{BrHo}].
+\begin{remk} The convergence results in Theorem \ref{theoTracyWidom} are obtained by taking successive limits, i.e., first in $n$ and then in $m$.
+For uniform finite alphabets, in which case $d_1=m$, Johansson [\ref{Joha2}] obtained the simultaneous convergence, for the length of the longest increasing subsequence, via a careful analysis of corresponding kernels and methods of orthogonal polynomials.
+These results demand: $(\log n)^{3/2}/m\rightarrow0$ and $\sqrt{n}/m\rightarrow\infty$.
+Also in the uniform case, under the assumption $m=o\left(n^{3/10}(\log n)^{-3/5}\right)$, the simultaneous convergence result (\ref{ConvGrowing}) is obtained, via Gaussian approximation, in [\ref{BrHo}] where non-uniform results are also given. \end{remk}